TheRaytracers/freecad-povray-render/doc/FAQ.md

 * **I get no image, only the pov file**
   * See instructions in [Quickstart](quickstart.md)
   * Are you sure, that you installed POV-Ray?
-  * Does the path to the executable exsist in the settings of the raytracing workbench?
+  * Does the path to the executable exists in the settings of the raytracing workbench?
   * Maybe there is an error in your inc file.
 You will get a error window and a error file can be found in the directory of the .pov file.
   * If there is a mistake in the pov file, then the macro has a bug.
 Please report the bug (see below), so that other users won't have this problem.

 * **Which objects are supported?**
   We created a page with all supported objects and the objects we support hopefully soon: [Supported Features](supported.md)

 * **The created mesh looks very rough, what can I do?**
   You can change two parameters to adjust the mesh resolution.
 Select the object in FreeCAD and go to the view tab, there you can find the two options `Angular Deflection` and `Deviation`, the smaller you set them, the more accurate the mesh becomes, but the longer it takes to create the mesh.
   Both parameters are related, `Angular Deflection` indicates the maximum deviation of the angle, and `Deviation` indicates the maximum distance between the mesh and the original object.
   **Tip:** Don't set the parameters too small, instead start with a larger value and first find good textures, etc., when you're done, set the mesh accuracy higher and finish your final rendering.
 The creation of a mesh needs a lot of time.

 * **The rendered image doesn't look realistic, but plastic**
   Look here for tips to [Get a more realistic rendering](realistic.md).

 * **I found a bug in the macro**
   Please report the bug to us, so we hopefully can fix it soon.